rscircus/rscircus.github.io/content/posts/2020-01-31-airquality.md

 <!--more-->

 ## Motivation

-As the lung connects our surrounding air with our blood it is easy to transport all kinds of things in a quick way into the body and into the brain.
+As the lung connects our surrounding air with our blood, it is easy to transport all kinds of things in a quick way into the body and into the brain.
 Smokers enjoy the immediate drug delivery, for instance.
-Recently it has been shown that the air we breath [gets dirtier](https://www.nytimes.com/interactive/2019/10/24/climate/air-pollution-increase.html) and the impacts on [learning humans](https://www.edworkingpapers.com/ai20-188) are investigated.
-By reasoning or extrapolating by having a deep look at the [Air Quality Index](https://en.wikipedia.org/wiki/Air_quality_index) it is clear that it is not healthy to breath dirty air.
-And dirty air is even [linked with depression](https://www.theguardian.com/environment/2019/dec/18/depression-and-suicide-linked-to-air-pollution-in-new-global-study) and [Alzheimers](https://www.theguardian.com/environment/2016/sep/05/toxic-air-pollution-particles-found-in-human-brains-links-alzheimers).
+Recently it has been shown that the air we breathe [gets dirtier](https://www.nytimes.com/interactive/2019/10/24/climate/air-pollution-increase.html) and the impacts on [learning humans](https://www.edworkingpapers.com/ai20-188) are investigated.
+By reasoning or extrapolating from a deep look at the [Air Quality Index](https://en.wikipedia.org/wiki/Air_quality_index), it is clear that it is not healthy to breathe dirty air.
+And dirty air is even [linked with depression](https://www.theguardian.com/environment/2019/dec/18/depression-and-suicide-linked-to-air-pollution-in-new-global-study) and [Alzheimer's](https://www.theguardian.com/environment/2016/sep/05/toxic-air-pollution-particles-found-in-human-brains-links-alzheimers).

 ![](https://rscircus.github.io/assets/img/20200131_AirQualityLevels.png)